 I have been homeschooling for over four years.
-Now, that is not a lot compared to some, but I have learned a few things through the years that I‘d like to share.
+Now, that is not a lot compared to some, but I have learned a few things through the years about how to homeschool that I‘d like to share.

 The biggest lesson I have learned is that homeschooling is not easy.
 You will have bad days.
 Lots of them.
 There will be days as a homeschool mom when you may want to threaten to send your kids off on that big yellow school bus.
 Now, will doing this be easier for you?
 Maybe, but nothing good in life ever comes easy.
 Is it the right thing to do?
 That is up to you.
 However, when that feeling comes, understand that it is NORMAL!

 There are good and bad things about homeschooling, just like with any form of education.
 It is a hard choice, and it is not for everyone.

 The good is you will love seeing your child’s eyes light up when something “clicks”, the bad is they are with you….all the time.
 Breaks are rare and this can be exhausting.